TechWorksHub/ManySecured-D3DB/README.md

 - `./examples`: example claim and behaviour definitions
 - `./schemas`: Folder containing the JSON schemas for each D3 claim
 - `./d3-scripts`: Folder containing the scripts for compiling the D3 YAML claims
-- `./d3-scripts/src/d3_scripts/schemas/`: Folder containing the schemas used in the compilation process
+- `./d3-scripts/src/d3_scripts/schemas/`: Folder containing the JSON schemas used in the compilation process

 ### Workflow